 “2/5 – would menu again.”

+Adding this brought up some unexpected showstoppers, such as a lack of transparent background colours of widgets and a slightly buggy padding calculation.
+Also, the commit was unfortunately delayed by some rather unpleasant debugging.
+That eventually boiled down to a non-initialised variable which triggered a lot of seemingly random behaviour.
+Good times were had.
 In the end though, the only thing is missing is a small button to actually activate the menu without any hotkey required.
 After that it’s back to the actual main menu, which now looks a lot worse than the in-game one now, something that needs to be remedied.
 Anyway, looking forward to get all of that done.
 Byeee 🙂